 {\textbf{3. \brute{}~\cite{rousseeuw1985multivariate}}} finds a subset group of gradients of size $q - f$ with the minimum diameter among all other subsets, where the diameter of a group is defined as the maximum distance between any two gradients of this subset. \brute{} then outputs the average of the chosen subset.
-Notably, \brute{} carries an exponential\footnote{Exponential when $f = \mathcal{O}\!\left( q \right)$, polynomial when $f = \mathcal{O}\!\left( 1 \right)$.} asymptotic complexity, in $\mathcal{O}\!\left( \binom{q}{f} + q^2 d \right)$.
-Yet, as we will discuss later, its assumptions about variance are weaker than for the previous two GARs~\cite{mhamdi2019fast}. \brute{} requires $q \ge 2f+1$.
+Notably, \brute{} carries an exponential\footnote{Exponential when $f = \mathcal{O}\!\left( q \right)$, polynomial when $f = \mathcal{O}\!\left( 1 \right)$.} asymptotic complexity of $\mathcal{O}\!\left( \binom{q}{f} + q^2 d \right)$.
+Yet, as we will discuss later, its assumptions about variance are weaker than for the previous two GARs.
+It requires $q \ge 2f+1$.

-{\textbf{4. \bulyan{}~\cite{bulyanPaper}}} robustly aggregates $q$ gradients by iterating several times (say $k$ times) over another Byzantine--resilient GAR, e.g.,\ \mkrum{}.
+{\textbf{4. \bulyan{}~\cite{bulyanPaper}}} robustly aggregates $q$ gradients by iterating several (say $k$) times over another Byzantine--resilient GAR, e.g.,\ \mkrum{}.
 In each of these $k$ iterations, \bulyan{} extracts the gradients selected by such a GAR.
-Then, it computes the the coordinate-wise median of the $k$ selected gradients.
+Then, it computes the coordinate-wise median of the $k$ selected gradients.
 It then extracts the closest $k'$ gradients to the computed median, and finally returns the coordinate-wise average of these $k'$ gradients.
 Unlike previous GARs, \bulyan{} can sustain a model with a large dimension.
 Yet, it requires $q \ge 4f+3$, and its asymptotic complexity is $\mathcal{O}(q^2d)$.

-\paragraph{Tradeoffs.} In addition to the differences in the ratio of tolerated Byzantine nodes (inequalities relating $q$ with $f$) and the computational cost of each GAR, the model dimension is also crucial in deciding which GAR to use.
-For high dimensions (e.g.,\ order of millions), one should use \bulyan{}~\cite{bulyanPaper}.
+{\textbf{Tradeoffs.}} In addition to the differences in the ratio of tolerated Byzantine nodes (inequalities relating $q$ with $f$) and the computational cost of each GAR, the model dimension is also crucial in deciding which GAR to use.
+For high dimensions (e.g.,\ order of millions) and a strong adversary, one should use \bulyan{}.
 In low dimensions, the application setup should satisfy the \emph{variance} assumption of the working GAR, as given below:

 where,